-The Mala river which flows southwards in the valley adjacent to VPP is a Class II registered water body that comprises an upland stream that is a tributary of the Stavnja River.
-The Stavnja basin is a subbasin of the River Bosna, the third longest river in Bosnia which flows north through the centre of Bosnia for some 282km before discharging to the Sava River, a transboundary river.
-In the area of the VPP and for a distance of 3km downstream from the southern edge of the historic Veovaca open pit the catchment is heavily modified by former mining activities.
-This includes two sub-surface culverts that divert the river beneath an historic TSF and an iron mine rock dump.
+The Mala River, which flows southwards in the valley adjacent to VPP, is a Class II registered waterbody that comprises an upland stream that is a tributary of the Stavnja River.
+The Stavnja basin is a subbasin of the River Bosna, the third longest river in Bosnia, which flows north through the centre of Bosnia for some 282km before discharging into the Sava transboundary river.
+In the area of the VPP and for a distance of 3km downstream from the southern edge of the historic Veovaca open pit, the catchment is heavily modified by former mining activities.
+This includes two sub-surface culverts that divert the river beneath a historic TSF and an iron mine rock dump.

-There are two water courses within the area of influence of the Rupice development comprising the Borovički stream, a mountain stream located close to the eastern margin of the Rupice concession and the Vrući Potok ('Hot stream').
+There are two watercourses within the vicinity of Rupice, the Borovički stream, a mountain stream located close to the eastern margin of the Rupice concession, and the Vrući Potok ('Hot stream').
 The Borovički stream flows for approximately 8km in a south-westerly direction to its confluence with the Bukovica river, a tributary of the Bosna River.
-Downstream of Rupice, the Borovički stream flows through the village of Borovica Donja, where it is used by households for sewage dilution i.e. as a receiving water for outflows.
-The Vrući stream is a small mountain stream to the north of the Rupice concession which flows north for 2.5 km from its source to its confluence with Trstionica, a tributary of the Bosna River and which appears to have no formal designation or use as it has been heavily impacted by frequent muddy run-off from forestry activities during the monitoring period.
+Further downstream the Borovički stream flows through the village of Borovica Donja, where it is used by households for sewage dilution (i.e. as a receiving water for outflows).
+The Vrući stream is a small mountain stream to the north of the Rupice concession which flows north for 2.5km from its source to its confluence with Trstionica, a tributary of the Bosna River.
+This waterbody appears to have no formal designation or use as it has been heavily impacted by frequent muddy run-off from forestry activities during the monitoring period.